inanna-malick/recursion.wtf/content/posts/rust_schemes_2.md

 # A minimal example

-Here's what an N-tree looks like using this idiom (an N-tree is a tree where each node can have any number of child nodes, and where some value `V` is stored at each node of the tree.
-Nodes with no child nodes are leaf nodes)
+For the last section of this blog post, we're going to use the machinery we've built up to implement another data structure: an N-tree.
+An N-tree is a tree where each node can have any number of child nodes, and where some value `V` is stored at each node of the tree.
+Nodes with no child nodes are leaf nodes.

 ```rust
 pub struct NTreeLayer<Val, A> {